 There is a certain satisfaction from seeing the good guy catch the bad guy.
 The tropes of genre allow one to anticipate a certain pattern and find joy when those anticipated elements come to pass (Smith, 2010).
 But what happens when this logic is subverted?
 In the current programming-dense “peak” of television, the avid postmodern viewer exhausts genre power, asking TV to be more, do more.
 In this way, not satisfying audience expectations actually produces more satisfaction.
 In Hannibal (2013-2015), a genre-defying television show developed and produced by Bryan Fuller, this is accomplished by complicating what is good and evil through careful aesthetic subversion that supports, in formal elements, a plot that with a consumerist morality deifies the bad guy, Dr. Hannibal Lecter (Mads Mikkelsen).
 In doing so, such a show invites the viewer to reconsider the status quo and contemporary morality beyond television, into reality.
-By making Hannibal Lecter a success by the neoliberal American values of wealth, class, and beauty any attraction we have for him makes us question our own motives and the measures by which our society deems someone good.
+By making iconic horror villain Hannibal Lecter a success by the contemporary American neoliberal values of wealth, class, and beauty any attraction we have for him makes us question our own motives and the measures by which our society deems someone good.
 Hannibal coded itself as a cool, intellectual TV show by using uncharacteristic art direction, costuming, and cinematography to make us like a killer by aestheticizing him and his grotesqueness, thereby critiquing what our capitalist society exalts.

 Beginning with its advertising promotion, Fuller’s Hannibal boldly announced it was not your average horror/thriller police procedural.
 Two motifs with varied larger implications become apparent within Hannibal’s paratexts: the allusions to vanitas artworks and to “food porn.”
 The vanitas motif in the following promotional advertisement is evident to any student of art history: